Ilchaffurin/Pipeline-RBMS/readme.md

 ## Project status

-The parameters choise of the different sorfware are not defined yet and it could be modified.
+1. The parameters choise of the different sorfware are not defined yet and it could be modified.
+2. Post alignment processing: This step will include data clean-up operations to correct for technical biases: marking duplicates and recalibration of base quality scores.